agile-ts/documentation/docs/packages/core/features/state/Methods.md

   // do something
 });
 ```
-For instance if we want to remove the `watcher` callback a key is required.
+A proper identification is for instance necessary if we want to remove the `watcher` callback.

 ## `removeWatcher`